llNept/IDEA9103_SydneyRailBroadway_Audio_HaohongLu/README.md

 This project is an interactive audio-reactive artwork built with p5.js, combining the structure of the Sydney train map with a Mondrian-inspired city layout.
 The entire scene reacts dynamically to both music playback and live microphone input, allowing sound to directly influence movement, color, and visual energy across the composition.

-My work focuses on building an major audio-driven animation system that analyzes frequency bands in real time and injects motion into specific parts of the city.
+The work focuses on building an major audio-driven animation system that analyzes frequency bands in real time and injects motion into specific parts of the city.
 The goal is to treat the city as a living system where rhythm and behavior emerge from sound.

 The music comes from my own production which may basically fit the energy of the city, so there won't be any copyright probelms at all.